raspberrypilearning/mood-indicator/en/step_9.md

 ## What next?

-If you are following the [Introduction to Pico](https://projects.raspberrypi.org/en/pathways/pico-intro) path, you can move on to the [Sound Machine](https://projects.raspberrypi.org/en/projects/sound-machine) project.
+If you are following the [Introduction to the Raspberry Pi Pico](https://projects.raspberrypi.org/en/pathways/pico-intro) path, you can move on to the [Sound Machine](https://projects.raspberrypi.org/en/projects/sound-machine) project.
 In this project, you will make a a sound machine that will play sound effects or music using buttons, switches or a potentiometer.

 --- print-only ---